abraunegg/onedrive/docs/docker.md

 docker volume create onedrive_conf
 ```

-This will create a podman volume labeled `onedrive_conf`, where all configuration of your onedrive account will be stored.
+This will create a docker volume labeled `onedrive_conf`, where all configuration of your onedrive account will be stored.
 You can add a custom config file in this location at a later point in time if required.

 #### 5.2 Prepare the 'data' volume
 Create the 'data' volume with the following command: